Federal Direct Stafford Loan

 The two types of Stafford Loans are subsidized and unsubsidized.

 A subsidized Stafford Loan is need-based and the federal government pays the interest while the student is enrolled in college.
-The interest rate for the subsidized Stafford Loan disbursed on or after July 1, 2012 is 3.4%.
-However, if Congress does not act, the interest will increase to 6.8%.
-Interest will accrue during the grace period on new loans disbursed after July 1, 2012.
+The interest rate for the subsidized Stafford Loan disbursed on or after July 1, 2013 is 3.86%.

 Maximum Loan Eligibility

 The maximum loan eligibility (amount that can be borrowed) depends upon class standing.